-While it’s covered in greater detail within our Live Like a Local immersion guide for the city, it’s a question that comes up on a regular basis at our social media outlets as well as in emails.
+While it’s covered in greater detail within our Cancun travel guide, it’s a question that comes up on a regular basis at our social media outlets as well as in emails.
 How much does it cost to live in Cancun?

 The answer always surprises people, because many of them just don’t realize how cheap you can get by when living in Mexico, much less have access to the exact same amenities and creature comforts you have while living in a so-called “developed” country where the costs are four and five times or beyond.